nijammo/ayypex/README.md

 This project is very hard to maintain, it crashes all the time and it's a pain to restart the game every time you need to reload the cheat to check if new features work or not.
-For this reason, I'm making an external version which should be much easier to develop: --github repo is currently empty--, and this project is for the foreseeable future semi-abandoned.
+For this reason, I'm making an external version which should be much easier to develop AND much safer (harder to detect with it using mouse input and being external): --github repo is currently empty, will add link once I push a first commit--, and this project is for the foreseeable future semi-abandoned.
+If you want to make your own internal or any other vulkan layer related project, you can simply copy+paste the include directories and everything in the "vk_hook" directory.
+The vulkan layer should be pretty simple to use, just rip out all the cheat code (basically everything in "src/core/").
+All it does is call some on-frame functions, removing the need to know how to use Vulkan.

+Here's the old description:

 # ayypex